ForkSort/Time-tracking-dashboard/README.md

 I decided to use just vanilla: HTML, CSS (flexbox) and Javascript.
 Once i setup the basic mobile and then desktop skeletons i added colors, images and then found a decent balance between pixel-perfect offsets/size and least possible (while readable) css-code.
 Finally, to make this challenge a little more interesting i commented out all contents of the html body, and started planning the Javascript, i had a simple plan: dynamically render all html-content without using innerHTML or any frameworks/libraries.

 I've tried to name variables, properties and methods by their behaviour, so that comments should only be necessary to describe not-so-obvious-logic/nesting.
 I've used JSDoc standard for JS-comments (to best of my ability).
-An example comment:

 ### What I learned